KAIwangke/drone-stimulation-system/README.md

 These visualization tools are not only essential for analysis but also serve as an excellent educational resource for those looking to understand drone dynamics better.

+## Course Information
+This project has been developed as part of the coursework for CSCI3081W Program Design and Development Fall 2022.
+Principles of programming design/analysis.
+Concepts in software development.
+Uses a programming project to illustrate key ideas in program design/development, data structures, debugging, files, I/O, testing, and coding standards.
+Credit to Keyang Xuan, Chenyi Yang, Felix Su and Ke Wang.